Personalized care for gynecologic cancers

 What tests are used to diagnose gynecologic cancer?

 Your care team focuses on identifying if the tumor is non-invasive or invasive, and to understand where the tumor began and whether or not it has spread.
-Diagnostic blood testing, imaging, physical exam, biopsy or diagnostic surgery help your doctor diagnose your condition, and stage even the most rare cancers.
+Diagnostic blood testing, imaging, biopsy or diagnostic surgery help your doctor diagnose your condition, and stage even the most rare cancers.
 And we use advanced molecular studies to recognize cancer subtypes and genetic mutations, to create a care plan for your type of cancer.

 Does Pap smear help detect cervical cancer early?

 Getting regular pelvic exams may help find cervical cancer and other gynecologic cancers early, when they’re most treatable.
 Talk with your doctor about the screenings that are right for you, based on your age, family history and risk factors.

 For cervical cancer screening, women in their 20s should begin getting a regular Pap test, also called a Pap smear.
 In your 30s and as you age, women should continue getting the Pap test and add the HPV test, as recommended by your doctor.
 When you choose a women’s health specialist at Ascension St. Vincent’s for your care, you are connected to all the care you need – from routine screenings to advanced care.
 Find a gynecologist.